Giri-Swimm/Swimmio-genapp-motor/.swm/inquire-policy-lgipvs01.jceu4cmt.sw.md

 ---

-Next we take the data from the communication area, build the key, and call the KSDSPOLY file to try to fetch the matching policy record.
-This sets up the data for validation and message creation.
+This is where we build the key from <SwmToken path="base/src/lgipvs01.cbl" pos="93:9:11" line-data="              MOVE COMMA-DATA  TO WS-COMMAREA">`WS-COMMAREA`</SwmToken> and call the KSDSPOLY file to fetch the policy data.
+The result of this read is used in the next step to validate the transaction.

 ```cobol
            Move Spaces                      To CA-Area